FAQ

 Category: Implantable Devices

-What happens when they shut one of the three leads off?
-Does the device still work?
+What happens when one of my ICD leads is turned off?

 Category: Implantable Devices